Sep 19, 2007

 The role of androstenone is not well understood in humans, but in pigs it sends a powerful sex signal that puts sows in the mood for love.

-"It facilitates the courtship behavior in females," Matsunami said.
+"It facilitates the courtship behaviour in females," Matsunami said.

 "There is some evidence published showing this chemical can modify the mood or hormone levels in humans," he said.
 "What we don't know is whether the receptor we found was in any way involved in this process."

-He and colleagues will further study this aspect to understand how smelling these chemicals might affect human social and sexual behavior.
+He and colleagues will further study this aspect to understand how smelling these chemicals might affect human social and sexual behaviour.

 © Thomson Reuters 2023 All rights reserved.